 Explore Kyoto Just Outside the High Season

 Saving money in Japan starts with these tips and these destinations, but it doesn't end there.
-Whether you save on nonstop train travel by purchasing a Japan Rail Pass, buy flat-rate plane tickets with a pass through JAL or ANA, or rent a local SIM card to save on roaming fees, Japan is cheaper than you think.
+Whether you save on nonstop train travel by purchasing a JR Pass, buy flat-rate plane tickets with a pass through JAL or ANA, or buy a local SIM card to save on roaming fees, Japan is cheaper than you think.